Stuyvesant Plaza

 Stuyvesant Plaza is an upscale shopping plaza and office complex located in the Albany suburb of Guilderland, on Western Avenue (US 20), near the south end of the Adirondack Northway.
-The shopping portion in its current incarnation features shops like Pottery Barn, Talbots, and White House/Black Market.
 The complex includes a number of high and low rise office buildings near the shopping center.
 The shopping plaza opened in 1959, making it the third oldest in the Capital Region, after Latham Corners Shopping Center in 1957.
+Stuyvesant Plaza offers a mix of locally-owned and national retailers.